-- 9.5.
-The DSL holds a meeting with the individual about whom the concern was reported, during which they will: - Talk to the individual in a non-accusatory and sympathetic manner. - Inform them of how their behaviour was perceived by the individual who reported the concern (without naming them, where possible). - Clearly state what about their behaviour was inappropriate and problematic. - Discuss the reasons for the behaviour with the individual. - Inform the individual clearly what about their behaviour needs to change. - Discuss any support that the individual may require in order to achieve the proper standards of behaviour. - Allow the individual the opportunity to respond to the concern in their own words. - 9.6.
-The DSL asks the individual to re-read the Staff Code of Conduct. - 9.7.
-The DSL and the headteacher will consider whether the individual should receive guidance, supervision or any further training. - 9.8.
-Where considered appropriate in the circumstances, the headteacher will develop an action plan, with input from the individual, that outlines ongoing and transparent monitoring of the individual's behaviour and any other support measures implemented to ensure the staff member's behaviour improves. - 9.9.
-Where it is necessary to undergo an investigation into the behaviour, this will be done discreetly, and information will only be disclosed to individuals on a need-to-know basis. - 9.10.
-Where any pupil or other individual has been made to feel uncomfortable by the individual's behaviour, they will be offered pastoral support, where appropriate. - 9.11.
-The headteacher will ensure that all details of the low-level concern, including any resultant actions taken, are recorded and securely stored in line with the Records Management Policy and the Data Protection Policy.
-The headteacher will ensure that these records are kept organised and up-to-date, and that it is easy to refer back to them if any other concerns are reported about the same individual. - 9.12.
-The specific approach to handling low-level concerns will be adapted on a caseby-case basis.
+- 9.9.
+Where any pupil or other individual has been made to feel uncomfortable by the individual's behaviour, they will be offered pastoral support, where appropriate. - 9.10.
+The Headteacher will ensure that all details of the low-level concern, including any resultant actions taken, are recorded and securely stored in line with the Records Management Policy and the Data Protection Policy.
+The Headteacher will ensure that these records are kept organised and up-to-date, and that it is easy to refer to them if any other concerns are reported about the same individual. - 9.11.
+The specific approach to handling low-level concerns will be adapted on a case-by-case basis.
 It is unlikely that a low-level concern will result in disciplinary procedures; however, individuals may be given warnings in line with the Disciplinary Policy and Procedure where behaviour does not improve once it is brought to their attention.
-Where behaviour does not improve over a longer period of time, the concerns will be escalated and dealt with in line with the Allegations of Abuse Against Staff Policy.

-Where the concern is serious

-9.13.
-The headteacher may decide upon evaluation that a concern is more serious than the reporter originally thought, e.g. when viewed in conjunction with other evidence or other concerns made about the same individual.
+Where behaviour does not improve over a longer period, the concerns will be escalated and dealt with in line with the Allegations of Abuse Against Staff Policy.
+Where the concern is serious - 9.12.
+The Headteacher may decide upon evaluation that a concern is more serious than the reporter originally thought, e.g. when viewed in conjunction with other evidence or other concerns made about the same individual.
 Where this decision is made, the concern will be escalated, and dealt with as an allegation.
-The headteacher will then follow the procedures laid out in the Allegations of Abuse Against Staff Policy.
+The Headteacher will then follow the procedures laid out in the Allegations of Abuse Against Staff Policy.